Richard G. Desautels: Early life

 Richard Desautels was from Shoreham, Vermont.
 After growing up on a farm, he joined the U.S. Army at age 17.
 Originally stationed in Fort Lewis (near Tacoma, Washington), he was transferred to South Korea in August 1950 shortly after North Korea invaded the South.
-Desautels had a brother, Rolland.

 Army service in Korea

 Desautels was assigned to A Company, 2nd Engineer Battalion, 2nd Infantry Division, when his unit was overrun by a Chinese assault near Kunu-ri, North Korea, on December 1, 1950.
 At the time, he had attained the rank of corporal.

 He was last seen alive at Camp 5 in Pyoktong, North Korea on August 7, 1953.

 Return of war dead controversy

 The Korean War Armistice Agreement was signed in 1953.
 One of the provisions of the agreement was for all sides to return the bodies of soldiers from the opposing side by October 30, 1954, namely to the Korean Communication Zone (KCOMZ).
 This exchange was carried out as Op Plan 14-54, also known as Operation Glory.

 The People's Republic of China had said no Americans were moved to Chinese territory from North Korea, however, authorities from the People's Republic of China gave Pentagon officials details about Desautels in a March 2003 meeting in Beijing contradicting their prior claim.
 This was not released until 2008 because the information was kept confidential and was only released to the family.

 There are reports that North Korea kept some American POWs after the war in retaliation for U.S. refusal to repatriate those American-held POWs who did not want to return.
 Gen. Mark W. Clark, former American commander of U.S. forces during the war wrote that "we had solid evidence" that hundreds of American POWs were kept after the war, possibly to gain leverage to replace the Republic of China with the People's Republic of China as the holder of the United Nations seat for China.